 We use the hedonic price method to study consumer preferences for climate (temperature, very hot or cold days, and rainfall) in France, a temperate country with varied climates.
 Data are for (i) individual attributes and prices of houses and workers and (ii) climate attributes interpolated from weather stations.
-We show that French households value warmer temperatures while very hot days are a nuisance.
+We show that the French households value warmer temperatures while very hot days are a nuisance.
 Such climatic amenities are attributes of consumers' utility function; nevertheless, global warming assessments by economists, such as the Stern Review Report (2006), ignore these climatic preferences.
-The social welfare assessment is changed when the direct consumption of climate is taken into account: from the estimated hedonic prices, we calculate that GDP rises by about 1% for a 1°C rise in temperature.
-Moreover, heterogeneity of housing and households is a source of major differences in the individual effects of climatic warming.
+The social welfare assessment is changed when the direct consumption of climate is taken into account: from the estimated hedonic prices, we calculate that GDP rises by about 1% for a 1 °C rise in temperature.